HesAnEasyCoder/Morpheus/models/model-cards/root-cause-analysis-model-card.md

 ### List the technical limitations of the model.
 * For different log types and content, different models need to be trained.

+### Has this been verified to have met prescribed NVIDIA standards?

+* Yes

 ### What performance metrics were used to affirm the model's performance?
 * F1